AnaGonzalezEsteban/Airbnb-final-project/README.md

 --------------------------------
 ## 1. Project object

-The purpose of this project is to analyze which features an airbnb accommodation must have to be one of the most rented in Madrid.
+The purpose of this project is to analyze what features must an Airbnb accommodation have and what ammenities must offer it to be one of the most demanded in Madrid.

 --------------------------------